Gwalior gharana

-The famous singers of this patron of the arts were Tansen and Baiju Bawra.
-Miyan Tansen, who was the most famous vocalist at the court of Akbar, came from the historic city of Gwalior.
+Miyan Tansen, who was the most famous vocalist at the court of Akbar, came from the melodic city of Gwalior.

+Additionally, Swami Haridasa, Baiju Bawra, Nayaka Baksu, Jagganath Kavirai and many other celebrated musicians and singers were inhabitants of Gwalior city making it the capital of Hindustani Classical Music.

 History

 The Gwalior Gharana evolved during the time of the Mughal Empire (1526CE – 1857 CE).
-Among the early masters (ustad) were Naththan Khan, Naththan Pir Bakhsh and his grandsons Haddu, Hassu and Natthu Khan.
+In late 16th century among the early masters (ustad) were Naththan Khan, Naththan Pir Bakhsh and his grandsons Haddu, Hassu and Natthu Khan.
 The head musician in the imperial court was Bade Mohammad Khan, who was famous for his taan bazi style.
 Both Bade Mohammad Khan and Naththan Pir Bakhsh belonged to the same tradition of Shahi Sadarang (also known as Nemat Khan, dhrupad singer and veena player in the court of Mohammad Shah (1702 CE – 1748 CE).

 Hassu Khan (died 1859 CE) and Haddu Khan (died 1875 CE) continued to develop the Gwalior style of singing.
 Haddu Khan's son Ustad Bade Inayat Hussain Khan (1852 – 1922) was also a singer but his style departed from the methodical Gwalior style.

 Among the brothers' students were Vasudeva Buwa Joshi (died 1890), who became a teacher; and Ramkrishna Deva, who became a musician in Dhar.
 It was Ramkrishna Deva's student, Balakrishnabuwa Ichalkaranjikar (1849 – 1926) who brought the Gwaliori gaeki (singing style) to Maharashtra state.

 Another prominent disciple of the duo was a Muslim dhrupad and dhamar singer from Amritsar, Miyan Banney Khan.
 He introduced Khyal in Punjab and Sindh and then took a musical position at the court of Nizam of Hyderabad.
-Miyan Banney Khan's pupils included his cousin, Amir Khan (also known as "Meeran Bukhsh Khan"), Gamman Khan, Bhai Atta Muhammad, Ali Baksh Khan(father of Ustad Bade Ghulam Ali Khan), Kale Khan, Mian Qadir(sarangi), Bhai Wadhawa, Bhai Wasawa, Baba Rehman Baksh.
+Miyan Banney Khan's pupils included his cousin, Amir Khan (also known as "Meeran Bukhsh Khan"), Gamman Khan, Bhai Atta Muhammad, Ali Baksh Khan (father of Ustad Bade Ghulam Ali Khan), Kale Khan, Mian Qadir(sarangi), Bhai Wadhawa, Bhai Wasawa, Baba Rehman Baksh.

-These all disciples started their own Gharanas and their descendants are still the most respected Hindustani musicians of the subcontinent.
+These disciples started their own gharanas and their descendants are still highly regarded Hindustani musicians of the subcontinent.
 Amir Khan also shared Miyan Banney khan's cheejs with the pupils of Balkrishnabuwa Ichalkaranjikar when he stayed in Miraj for sometime.
 However, his disciples included among others his four sons.
 One of the sons, Pyare Khan, became a professional musician.
 Another son, Baba Sindhe Khan (1885 – 18 June 1950) became a music teacher and trained pupils such as the educator B. R. Deodhar (1901 – 1990); the singer Bade Ghulam Ali Khan (1902 – 1968), and Farida Khanam (born 1935).